antirez/RESP3/spec.md

 entering some loop) or not.
 For asynchronous clients the implementation is a lot more obvious.

-## Hello replies
+## The HELLO command and connection handshake

+RESP connections should always start sending a special command called HELLO.
+This step accomplishes two things:

+1. It allows servers to be backward compatible with RESP2 versions.
+This is needed in Redis in order to switch more gently to the version 3 of the protocol.
+2. The `HELLO` command is useful in order to return information about the server and the protocol, that the client can use for different goals.

+The HELLO command has the following format and arguments:

+    HELLO <protocol-version> [AUTH <username> <password>]

+Currently only the AUTH option is available, in order to authenticate the client in case the server is configured in order to be password protected.
+Redis 6 will support ACLs, however in order to just use a general password like in Redis 5 clients should use "default" as username (all lower case).

+The first argument of the command is the protocol version we want the connection to be set.
+By default the connection starts in RESP2 mode.
+If we specify a connection version which is too big and is not supported by the server, it should reply with a -NOPROTO error.
+Example:

+    Client: HELLO 4
+    Server: -NOPROTO sorry this protocol version is not supported

+Then the client may retry with a lower protocol version.

+Similarly the client can easily detect a server that is only able to speak
+RESP2:

+    Client: HELLO 3 AUTH default mypassword
+    Server: -ERR unknown command 'HELLO'

+It can then proceed by sending the AUTH command directly and continue talking RESP2 to the server.

+Note that even if the protocol is supported, the HELLO command may return an error and perform no action (so the connection will remain in RESP2 mode) in case the authentication credentials are wrong:

+    Client: HELLO 3 AUTH default mypassword
+    Server: -ERR invalid password
+    (the connection remains in RESP2 mode)

+The successful reply to the HELLO command is just a map reply.
-Hello replies are exactly like Map replies, but they start with the byte `@` instead of `%`.
-They are sent immediately by the server after the connection with the client, in order to inform the client about the exact object the server represents.
-The dictionary in the Hello reply is server dependent, but there is one item which is mandatory: a field named `server` must tell the client the name of the service that implements the RESP3 protocol.
+The information in the Hello reply is server dependent, but there is one item which is mandatory: a field named `server` must tell the client the name of the service that implements the RESP3 protocol.
 In the case of Redis the value will just be `redis`.
 All the other fields are service dependent.
 Redis will likely emit the following fields:

     * server: "redis"
     * version: the Redis (or other software using RESP3) version
-    * proto: the protocol version ("3" in the case of RESP3)
+    * proto: the maximum version of the RESP protocol supported.
     * id: the client connection ID

 In addition, in the case of the RESP3 implementation of Redis, the following fields will also be emitted:

-    * mode: standalone, sentinel, cluster
+    * mode: "standalone", "sentinel" or "cluster"
-    * role: master or replica
+    * role: "master" or "replica"
     * modules: list of loaded modules as an array of strings

 The exact number and value of fields emitted by Redis is however currently a work in progress, you should not rely on the above list.

-Note that the Hello reply still allows a client that wants to be compatible with older versions of Redis to detect the version of the protocol.
-Upon connection the client should send a `PING` command.
-If the first byte read will be `@`, the version of the protocol is RESP3, the Hello reply will be processed, and later the `PING` reply will be read.
-Instead if the first byte is not `@` we just read the `PING` reply and switch to RESP version 2 mode.

 ## Acknowledgements